The Best Website Broker for 2020

-Sites like flippa.com have opened the market to the possibility of selling your website.
-However you may be sitting there with a decent business on your hands that is making over $5,000 per month in net profit and you want to sell.
+Classified businesses like flippa.com that sell small websites ($10k range) have opened the market to the possibility of selling your website.
+However you may be sitting there with a decent business on your hands that is making over $5,000 per month in net profit or even doing $1million per year in profit and you want to sell, that is where a website broker comes in.

 If you research multiples on auction platforms you will find an average of around 8-12 times monthly net multiples.
 On a site that makes $5,000 per month that is $40,000 to $60,000 at the close of sale.